Mali Study Abroad Scholarships

 Government Scholarships

-The West African Research Association (WARA) is largely funded by the U.S. Department of State, which also funds similar organizations in other critical areas of the world.
-WARA is designed to provide support for American and West African scholars and programs through funding and other types of resources.
-Scholarships available through WARA for study in Mali and other West African countries include:
+The West African Research Association (WARA) at Boston University was founded to facilitate exchanges of ideas and foster cooperative academic enterprises between West Africa and the U.S. It provides support for American and West African scholars and programs through funding and other types of resources.
+Fellowships available through WARA for study in Mali and other West African countries include:

 Study Abroad Organizations